Home Page > Camera Portraits

 All I would add to Jon Goodman's excellent instructions are that removal of the old seals is best done with methylated sprit.
 The best tool is a chopstick, whittled to a flat blade that fits in the channel, and which can be wrapped in a single layer of kitchen towel.
 I do not personally cut the top seal to fit around the film counter resetting button.
 I have found you can simply run a continuous seal over it, and the switch still operates perfectly.
 Either non-adhesive or self-adhesive closed-cell neoprene type material can be purchased.
 I prefer to use non-adhesive, because this makes it easier to take your time to bed the new seal completely flat in the groove, without twists and buckles, and get the tension right.
 However, Fujica ST cameras (and possibly some others) have an open top to the channel immediately below the film canister housing, and a bit of stick here helps the seal remain firmly in place.

 If the seals have perished, then the mirror damper is likely to be in the same condition.
 The sign to look for, apart from obvious deterioration, is grunge on the mirror, but it's also worth carefully touching the damper with your finger to see how it feels.
 I have personally encountered many dampers that looked fine, but when touched, they have permanently compressed or started to fall apart.
 Let me emphasise the

 carefully instruction, because the last thing you want to do is smear a decomposed mirror damper over the focusing screen, or dislodge a sticky lump that falls inside the camera.
-An open cell, spongy foam (usually 3mm thick) is a good replacement material, but this is the only place you should be using this type of foam.
+An open cell, spongy foam (usually 1.5 to 3mm thick) is a good replacement material, but this is the only place you should be using this type of foam.